| Installing

 processors a standard mini, midi, or full tower ATX case

 is required to house ATX or micro-ATX (M-ATX) motherboards.
+Another

 good reason to buy AMD.
 You can use a standard ATX case to house